Paradises Lost: Hsing

 Hsing is of Chinese and European descent, and is brought up by her father 4-Liu Yao, who works with the ship's colony of plants.
-While a child Hsing has a strongly negative reaction to a virtual reality recording of a tiger in a zoo, demonstrating her complete separation from the "wild" aspect of the earth, and her rejection of things that do not acknowledge her humanness and individuality.
-Hsing chooses to live with Yao until midway through her college career, when she moves in with 4-Hiroshi Canaval, whom she marries and by whom she has a child.
-While still a child Hsing develops an interest in writing poetry, and in high school shows an aptitude for physics and mathematics, which gets Hiroshi's attention.
-On entering college she chooses to pledge chastity rather than let her body's rhythms be controlled by the contraceptive injection.
+While a child, Hsing has a strong negative reaction to a virtual reality recording of a tiger in a zoo, demonstrating her complete separation from the "wild" aspect of the earth, and her rejection of things that do not acknowledge her humanness and individuality.
+Hsing lives with Yao until midway through her college career, when she moves in with 4-Hiroshi Canaval, whom she marries and by whom she has a child.
+While still a child, Hsing develops an interest in writing poetry, and in high school shows an aptitude for physics and mathematics, which gets Hiroshi's attention.
+On entering college, she chooses to pledge chastity rather than let her body's rhythms be controlled by the contraceptive injection.
 She is among those who choose to live on Hsin Ti Chiu, along with her son, whom Hiroshi names 6-Canaval Alejo.

 Luis

-Luis has a mixed racial background, including South American, Japanese and European heritage.
-He is also brought up by his father, 4-Nova Ed, a man whose life is described as being centered on his sexual activity, and who is very different from the thoughtful and introverted Luis.
+Luis has a mixed racial background, including South American, Japanese, and European heritage.
+He is also brought up by his father, 4-Nova Ed, a man whose life is described as being centered on his sexual activity, and who differs greatly from the thoughtful and introverted Luis.
 Luis also has a memorable experience with the virtual reality tapes, although his occurs in adolescence.
 Luis subverts a program by remaining in a jungle he is supposed to walk through, and just watching the animal life around him.
-He sees a large spotted cat, and is "transfixed" by its elegance and the fact that it simply ignores him.
+He sees a large spotted cat and is "transfixed" by its elegance and the fact that it simply ignores him.
 The brief experience with "wildness" and independence from humans, even though it is part of a human-made program, "strangely enriches" his thinking.
-In college Luis studies to become a doctor, and also becomes interested in exploring the educational program for future generations.
+In college, Luis studies to become a doctor, and also becomes interested in exploring the educational program for future generations.
 This leads him to uncover the angels' attempts at erasure and propaganda, and to demanding the creation of a committee on religious manipulation.
 His role as a conciliator following Hiroshi's announcement leads to his election as Chair of the ship's council.
-Eventually he also chooses to live on Hsin Ti Chiu.
+Eventually, he also lives on Hsin Ti Chiu.